scionproto/scion/doc/DRKeyInfra.md

 ## Implementation

-The implementation of the protocol will consist of the first level key exchange between CS.
-The second level key exchange is implemented between sciond and CS.
+The implementation of the protocol will consist of the first-level key exchange between CS.
+The second-level key exchange is implemented between sciond and CS.
 Additionally, a key store needs to be implemented to cache keys.

 ### Key Derivation

-As a key derivation function, we will use AES-CMAC as a single block operation can be performed in less than 100 cycles on a modern CPU.
+As a key derivation function we will use AES-CMAC as a single block operation, which can be performed in less than 100 cycles on a modern CPU.
 The input to the key derivation function looks as follows:

 #### 0th-level